-The booklet entitled '2021/22 Dependants' Grants' and the forms 'CCG1 and CCG2 can be downloaded from the SFW website.
-Where a student indicates on their application for core support that they want to apply for CCG, an information pack, which includes an application form, will be sent to the student for them to complete and return.
+The booklet entitled '2018/19 Dependants' Grants' and the forms 'Application for help with childcare costs' (CCG1) and 'Confirmation of childcare payments (CCG2) can be downloaded from the SFW website.
+Where a student indicates on the online application or PN1 / PR1 forms that they want to apply for the CCG, an information pack, which includes an application form, will be sent to the student for them to complete and return.